phfaist/bibolamazi/README.md

 These binaries don't need any installation, you can just download them, place them wherever you want, and run them.

-If you prefer to use the command-line interface, you may clone this repository;
-check out [the docs][thedocsdownloadandinstall].
+If you prefer to use the command-line interface, you should clone this repository; check out [the docs][thedocsdownloadandinstall].

 [thedocsdownloadandinstall]: http://bibolamazi.readthedocs.org/en/latest/download-and-install/